rlcosta177/personal-projects/ubuntu-router_aws.md

     In Site-to-Site VPNs, the clients aren't aware of the vpn, so they shouldn't be able to see the tunnel with 'ifconfig' and 'ip a'
     They should however, be able to ping the machines on the other side of the VPN as well as the Tunnel IPs(in this case: 192.168.1.100/101)
+    Change the server&client.conf files according to your network topology:
+        172.31.96.0/24 for east network
+        172.31.112.0/20 for west network

 Topology: